zr159811/chatGPTapi/README.md

 # ChatGPT API access via R session

 This package is a retooling of <https://github.com/jcrodriguez1989/chatgpt> by jcrodriguez1989.
 I wanted to use their package for research with chatGPT.
-However, this API package forced input prefixes that would prime chatGPT to respond to questions realting to R. While this is great for asking chatGPT to work with R code, I wanted to have API access in an R session without any pre-defined priming (for research purposes).
+However, this API package forced input prefixes that would prime chatGPT to respond to questions relating to R. While this is great for asking chatGPT to work with R code, I wanted to have API access in an R session without any pre-defined priming (for research purposes).
 I also added up some additional parameters for that the OpenAI API provides in their documentation.